 The mission of the Communication Studies Department is to encourage and equip students to become competent, creative, and ethical communicators who integrate Eastern University's commitment to faith, reason, and justice into each communication act.
-We explore critically the strategies, practices, theories, and technologies that constitute the multiple ways that meaning is co-created.
-Each Communication Studies student completes a core of thirty (30) hours that focuses on the history, theory, and scholarship of the communication discipline.
-In addition, each student selects one of three concentrations: Interpersonal/Organizational Communication, Media, or Rhetoric.
+We critically explore the communication patterns and technologies through which meaning is co-created.
+Each Communication Studies student completes a core of 29 hours that focuses on the history, theory, scholarship, and professional practices of the communication discipline.
+In addition, each student selects one of three concentrations: Interpersonal Communication, Digital/Emerging Media, or Strategic Communication.

 THE MAJOR FOR THE B.A.
-IN COMMUNICATION STUDIES
+IN COMMUNICATION STUDIES CORE MAJOR COURSES (REQUIRED OF ALL CONCENTRATIONS)